Boston Fern– Nephrolepis exaltata

 They are also a very showy display outside of the home and make a unique garden plant.

-Growing Conditions Indeed, it is essential to make sure that you have the best growing conditions for this otherwise hardy plant.
-The Boston Fern's average home is in a very humid forest like those that are found in South America or Mexico.
+Growing Conditions Indeed, it is essential to ensure that you have the best growing conditions for this otherwise hardy plant.
+The Boston Fern’s average home is in a very humid forest like those found in South America or Mexico.
 The plant hardiness zones are nine to eleven.
 Keeping the right growing conditions is essential for this plant to flourish.
 Therefore, make sure that the plant is in a high humidity environment and always keep the soil moist.
 Avoid letting the earth become dry.
-This will lead to the plant becoming crisp and turning brown.
+That will lead to the plant becoming crisp and turning brown.
 The perfect outdoor setting for a Boston Fern is in a shady area that does not receive exposure to direct light.
 Apply houseplant fertilizer to the fern every other month.

 More Tips For Boston Fern